phutchins/pipo/README.md

 + Server encrypts private key to all users that are granted access using their personal public key
 + Server destroys unencrypted shared private key
 + Server sends new encrypted private key to users as they sign on
+  + Possible to have client with rights to add user create the private key and encrypt to all users then upload to server

+# Protocol
++ Send noonce with each message and then the clients would see that it's a new one and query the server for new key?
++ When someone joins, they send public key to server.
+Server temporarily encrypts to both old key and new key until new keys are generated and ready for users to download.
+Everyone can see messages from new user as soon as they have updated their key to the new key.

+### Decentralizaing
++ Clients can still communicate if server is down?

 ### Local storage of private keys